lfreneda/katy-query/README.md

 # KatyQuery
-KatyQuery :microphone: is a Node.js 'n postgreSQL utility library to support API REST resource search
+KatyQuery :microphone: is a query builder for PostgreSQL

 ## Installation